Orthogonal Mode Decomposition for Finite Discrete Signals: Searching for the Modes

-The algorithm introduced in this paper firstly performs parity decomposition for the original finite length real signal in the time domain, and also obtains the real axis spectrum and the imaginary axis spectrum in the frequency domain.
-This indicates that it is not only feasible but also a more effective approach to calculate the modes contained in the real axis and imaginary axis components of the signal separately.
-The modes obtained in this way are called the real axis intrinsic modes and the imaginary axis intrinsic modes of the signal, respectively.
-The steps for decomposing real axis and imaginary axis intrinsic modes are similar to those described early.
-The method for obtaining intrinsic phase and intrinsic instantaneous frequency for pure real axis or imaginary axis modes is already included in section \ref{sec:inherent_frequency}.
-The global decomposition results obtained in this way is still orthogonality and uniqueness in the mode set.
+The algorithm introduced in this paper first performs parity decomposition for the original finite length signal in the time domain, the real part spectrum and the imaginary part spectrum can be obtained separately.
+The real part spectrum is the spectrum of the even component of the original signal.
+The imaginary part spectrum is the spectrum of the odd component of the original signal.
+This indicates that extracting the modes in the real and imaginary part spectrum is feasible and effective.
+The modes obtained in this way are named real part mode and imaginary part mode of the signal.
+The procedures of decomposing real part modes and imaginary part modes are similar to those described above.
+The method of calculating intrinsic phase and instantaneous frequency for the pure real part modes or the pure imaginary part modes is already detailed in Section\ref{sec:inherent_frequency}.
+The mode decomposition result obtained using this method is also orthogonal and unique in the mode set.